saleor/saleor-storefront/README.md

 #### Using development version

-If you want to use the latest development version, checkout to the `master` branch:
+If you want to use the latest development version, checkout to the `main` branch:

 ```
-$ git checkout master
+$ git checkout main
 ```

 Install NPM dependencies: